-This document gives some hints on how to install Why3, as well as the automated provers Alt-ergo, CVC3, CVC4, and Z3, and the Coq proof assistant.
+This document gives some hints on how to install Why3, as well as the automated provers Alt-ergo, CVC4, and Z3, and the Coq proof assistant.
 For additional information, we refer to the Why3 official documentation.

-sudo apt-get install ocaml
+sudo apt install opam

 opam init # type 'enter' if asked for HTTP source eval `opam config env`

-Step 6:Install the Why3 and the Alt-ergo package (it takes some time, because everything is recompiled from source).
+Step 2:Install Why3 and Alt-Ergo Install the Why3 and its GTK ide, and the Alt-ergo package (it takes some time, because everything is recompiled from source).

-Follow these instructions if you want to install Why3 and Alt-ergo from sources, without using OPAM.
+Follow these instructions if you want to install Why3 and Alt-Ergo from sources, without using OPAM.